Zahir Qadeer

-Haji Abdul Zahir Qadeer (حاجی عبدالظاهر قدیر) is a member of parliament in Afghanistan.
+Haji Abdul Zahir Qadeer (حاجی عبدالظاهر قدیر) is an Afghan politician and former member of the National Assembly.

-He used to be a General in Afghanistan's Border Guard.
+He was previously a General in Afghanistan's Border Guard, serving as 8th Border Battalion Commander, Takhar Province.
+In 2010 he was elected to the House of the People as the member for Nangarhar, and was elected First Deputy Speaker in 2012.

-Zahir Qadeer is the son of Haji Abdul Qadeer a senior member of the anti-Taliban United Islamic Front (Northern Alliance), and one of the first Vice Presidents of the Afghan Transitional Administration.
-Zahir Qadeer's father was assassinated on 8 July 2002.
+Zahir Qadeer is the son of Haji Abdul Qadeer, a senior member of the anti-Taliban United Islamic Front (Northern Alliance) and one of the first Vice Presidents of the Afghan Transitional Administration.
+Zahir Qadeer's father and brother-in-law were assassinated on 8 July 2002.

+He was born to a Pashtun family that has long-standing ties with Mohammed Zahir Shah, the last king of Afghanistan.
+He graduated from a high school in Saudi Arabia and studied law in Pakistan.

 Zahir Qadeer and two other anti-Taliban leaders were freed from a Taliban prison in 1999 by Abdul-Razzaq Hekmati and Hekmatullah Hekmati, two former Mujahids who had served with the Taliban when they became disillusioned.

-His family has long-standing ties with Mohammed Zahir Shah, the last king of Afghanistan.

 On 30 August 2017, at least two security guards were killed in a suicide attack targeting his residence in Jalalabad.
+Islamic State claimed responsibility for the attacks.